 Once your project is created and pages are configured, you're ready to launch a Perspective Session.

 Here is what your Perspective session will look like in your browser window.
 Toggle between the FirstView and SecondView to switch between pages in your session.
-The FirstView displays the components and the SecondView displays the XY Chart.
+The FirstView displays the components and the SecondView displays the Power Chart.